 The most important works of the Kunsthalle Bremen at the Guggenheim Museum Bilbao

-As of October 25, the Guggenheim Museum Bilbao will be playing host to Masterpieces of the Kunsthalle Bremen: from Delacroix to Beckmann, an Iberdrola-sponsored exhibition that tells the history of this German art gallery and its early dedication to modern art and highlights the close links that existed between the German and French art of the 19th and 20th centuries.
+The Guggenheim Museum Bilbao played host to Masterpieces of the Kunsthalle Bremen: from Delacroix to Beckmann, an Iberdrola-sponsored exhibition that told the history of this German art gallery and its early dedication to modern art and highlights the close links that existed between the German and French art of the 19th and 20th centuries.

-The exhibition, which will be open to the public until February 16, 2020, reflects the unique history and artistic discourse of this museum opened in 1894 and renowned for its solid civic engagement, the intense relationship between private collecting and institutional tutelage, as well as its early involvement with professional research and the promotion of modern art.
+The exhibition, which was opened to the public until February 16, 2020, reflected the unique history and artistic discourse of this museum opened in 1894 and renowned for its solid civic engagement, the intense relationship between private collecting and institutional tutelage, as well as its early involvement with professional research and the promotion of modern art.

-The itinerary starts with the Romanticists before moving on to Impressionism, Post-impressionism, the Worpswede artist colony and German Expressionism.
-The exhibition shows the development of European art during the 19th and 20th centuries and takes the visitor on a journey through the aesthetics of two important creative focal points: Germany — represented by major figures such as Caspar David Friedrich, Modersohn Becker, Dix, Kirchner, Beckmann and Nolde — and France — with creative talents as significant as Cézanne, Van Gogh, Monet, Delacroix and Picasso —.
+The itinerary started with the Romanticists before moving on to Impressionism, Post-impressionism, the Worpswede artist colony and German Expressionism.
+The exhibition showed the development of European art during the 19th and 20th centuries and took the visitor on a journey through the aesthetics of two important creative focal points: Germany — represented by major figures such as Caspar David Friedrich, Modersohn Becker, Dix, Kirchner, Beckmann and Nolde — and France — with creative talents as significant as Cézanne, Van Gogh, Monet, Delacroix and Picasso —.

 HISTORY OF THE KUNSTHALLE